Chair – Judah B. Axe, Ph.D., BCBA-D

 Website Coordinator – Amanda P. Laprime, Ph.D., BCBA-D

-Amanda P. Laprime obtained her doctorate degree in Applied Behavior Analysis in 2014 from Simmons College under the advisement of Dr. Ronald Allen and Dr. Judah Axe, and her master's degree in Applied Behavior Analysis in 2008 from Northeastern University under the advisement of Dr. Gary Pace.
-Currently, Dr. Laprime serves as a Program Coordinator, managing a state grant to service the unique needs of high-risk youths with Autism Spectrum Disorders at the Center for Children with Special Needs in Glastonbury, CT, as well as a faculty member in the Northeastern University graduate program in Applied Behavior Analysis and the University of Saint Joseph.
+Amanda P. Laprime obtained her doctorate degree in Applied Behavior Analysis in 2014 from Simmons College under the advisement of Dr. Ronald Allen and Dr. Judah Axe, and her master’s degree in Applied Behavior Analysis in 2008 from Northeastern University under the advisement of Dr. Gary Pace.
+Currently, Dr. Laprime serves as a Senior Behavior Analyst at the Center for Children with Special Needs in Glastonbury, CT, as well as a faculty member in the Northeastern University graduate program in Applied Behavior Analysis.
 Amanda is also an Advisor to the Cambridge Center for Behavioral Studies, and was appointed to the role of Assistant to the Executive Director, Dr. Rob Holdsambeck, in May 2015.
 She has served as a guest reviewer for the Journal of Applied Behavior Analysis, Behavior Analysis in Practice, the Journal of Autism and Developmental Disabilities, and The Analysis of Verbal Behavior.
-Her research interests include the analysis of verbal behavior as it relates to the role of motivating variables when reducing problem behavior, the role of functional analyses in short-term stabilization settings, school-based settings, and instructional methodology to establish complex discriminations.
+Her research interests include the analysis of verbal behavior as it relates to the role of motivating variables when reducing problem behavior, the role of functional analyses in school-based settings, and instructional methodology to establish complex discriminations.

-Editor of The Analysis of Verbal Behavior - Mark R. Dixon, Ph.D., BCBA-D
+Editor of The Analysis of Verbal Behavior – James E. Carr, Ph.D., BCBA-D

 Our officers are committed to the verbal behavior community and the dissemination of verbal behavior research to clinical and educational outlets.
 Officers serve a 3-year term and are voted in by current members.
 We welcome you and look forward to the opportunity to collaborate with you!